fenago/intro-ruby/lab_guides/Lab_9.md

 =======

-In this chapter, we learned about the key concepts of metaprogramming.
+In this lab, we learned about the key concepts of metaprogramming.
 We learned about concepts such as blocks and how to use `yield` and `block_given?` to make our blocks of code powerful.
 We then learned about `proc` and